-Everything application developers need is found in this IDE for Windows, Linux, and macOS.
+Everything application developers need is found in this development system for Windows, Linux, and macOS.
 Access to native system functions is easy.
 The Forth programming language is the high-performance foundation of this full-featured, interactive development environment.

 On This Page